Arsemy/dotfiles/README.md

 ## 📜 Some scripts
 ### print-maim
-Shows a "+" to select a window or area to print, then moves the screenshot to clipboard and /tmp
+Shows a "+" to select a window or an area to print, then moves the screenshot to clipboard and /tmp

 - Dependencies:
 	- [maim](https://github.com/naelstrof/maim)